Albuca: Cultivation

 The most popular species is Albuca nelsonii, which is evergreen and not frost-hardy.
 Such species are best suited to temperate areas, but can be grown in a conservatory or greenhouse, or in a sheltered position if light frosts might occur.
 However, some other species from alpine or Karoo-like areas are fairly frost-resistant and may be deciduous, and accordingly can stand a good deal of frost once established.
-Some in fact are winter-flowering.
+Some are winter-flowering.
 As a rule they do well in full sun in light, free-draining soil.
-Propagate from offsets or seed.
+Propagation is from offsets or seed.